 - Yes.
 All laws must be applied and enforced uniformly.

-6. If homeless individuals can't sit on the sidewalk during the day, where will they go?
+6. If homeless individuals can't sit on the sidewalk during the prohibited hours, where will they go?

 - Over the past several years, due to the City Council's priority of addressing our community's homeless, a variety of options are available for food, shelter, storage, and other personal needs.